titobrasolin-ke/urbandatasetgateway-client-python/docs/UrbanDatasetGatewayApi.md

 # **login**
 > Login200Response login(login_request)

-The \"login\" method allows a client to authenticate itself to the service, by using username and password and receiving a JWT (JSON Web Token) in string format which will use in the subsequent calls.
+Authenticate with the service that exposes this method through username and password, receiving in response a token that will use in subsequent calls

 ### Example